himanshupandey26/mediview-ai/README.md

 ## 🎯 About

-**MediScan AI** is an intelligent healthcare application that empowers patients to understand their medical reports without needing a medical degree.
+**MediView AI** is an intelligent healthcare application that empowers patients to understand their medical reports without needing a medical degree.
 Using Google's advanced Gemini AI, it analyzes lab reports, blood tests, and diagnostic documents, translating medical jargon into clear, actionable insights in your preferred language.

-### 🌟 Why MediScan AI?
+### 🌟 Why MediView AI?

 > *"Healthcare information should be accessible to everyone, not just medical professionals."*